U.N. chief praises Ebola nurses, pledges support during visit

 "Ebola remains a global crisis, and we must stop it at its source.
 The only acceptable goal is zero cases," he said.
 "Our task is to prevent Ebola becoming endemic in this region."

-The virus, which causes vomiting, diarrhea and bleeding, is spread by contact with the bodily fluids of the sick.
+The virus, which causes vomiting, diarrhoea and bleeding, is spread by contact with the bodily fluids of the sick.
 It has no known cure and had never struck in West Africa before.

 At each site Ban visited in Liberia and Sierra Leone, health workers took his temperature using hi-tech thermometers and made sure he washed his hands in chlorinated water.